Psychological therapies with children, young people and families (M34)

 Who is this course for?

 This course is for you if you are working in a voluntary or statutory sector setting with children and families.
-You may be a:
+For example, you may be a:

 • counsellor